mrgrain/cdk-esbuild/README.md

 ### Amazon CloudWatch Synthetics: Canary monitoring

-> 💡 See [Monitored Website (TypeScript)](examples/typescript/website) for a complete working example of a deployed and monitored website.
+> 💡 See [Monitored Website (TypeScript)](examples/typescript/website) for a working example of a deployed and monitored website.

 Synthetics runs a canary to produce traffic to an application for monitoring purposes.
 Use `TypeScriptCode` as the `code` of a Canary test: